 And that’s a good point.
 In a healthy reptile, the chitin content of their food generally won’t cause problems.
 In fact, according to ZooMed.com, “Impaction is a secondary condition brought on by deficiencies in the diet, temperature regime, or other inadequate conditions found in captivity.”

 So, if your reptile is healthy and kept in a safe, clean environment at the appropriate temperatures, impaction is unlikely to be an issue.

 However, if your reptile has a history of impaction – and you’ve already done what you can to fix other environmental factors – it may be worth it to take a look at how much chitin they’re ingesting.

 Remember, the top cause of impaction in reptiles is environmental – that includes hydration, temperature, cleanliness, nutrition, and overall health.
 If your reptile is healthy and well cared for, your chance of impaction is low.
 You shouldn’t have to think too much about chitin content.

 But what if you have a reptile with other health conditions?
 How much chitin is too much?
 Unfortunately, this topic isn’t well researched.
-We just don’t have enough information to give a good answer.
+While we know what is chitin we just don’t have enough information about how it interacts with reptile health conditions to give a good answer.

 What we do know is that the digestibility of an insect’s exoskeleton doesn’t always correlate with chitin content.
 Studies by M. Finke show that the hardness – and perhaps the digestibility – of exoskeletons has more to do with the bonds between chitin and proteins than the chitin itself.